AI Driven Code Reviews - Optimisation

 AI reviewer optimisation

-While the quality of the reviews has steadily increased, we have also made changes to optimise the process started trying to conserve token usage.
-We’ve done this using the following principles
+While the quality of the reviews has steadily increased, we have also made changes to try & optimise the process.
+For instance, by trying to conserve token usage.

-• Divide the review into several different phases
+• Divided the review into several different phases

 • Each phase has its own context & output

-• Give clear instructions to the AI on what commands to run (to reduce the need for it to think or interpret instructions)
+• Given clear instructions to the AI on what commands to run (to reduce the need for it to think or interpret instructions)

-• The final outcome is intentionally terse & created by concatenating (again using commands) the output of the previous phases.
+• The AI is told to keep final outcome intentionally terse & to create it by concatenating (again using commands) the output of the previous phases.

 AI review optimisation